 - Filter by Time Period – This is another useful feature.
 I can pull up Emails by month, year, or week.
 For instance, I have 18 Emails from December of 2014 still in my inbox.
 If they’ve survived this many Email purges, they usually are something important, but I probably should move them off to a folder.
 I can see the subject and sender of each one so I can decide where to move it to.

 - Chill button – There also is a handy Chill feature.
-I can delay a message for a period of hours or days if I don’t want to be bothered with it now.
+I can delay a message til later to deal with it when I have more time.

 I can’t tell you how much better my Inbox has been since I’ve started using Mailstrom.
 It still requires a bit of effort on my part, but it’s SO much easier.
 For instance, this morning I noticed my inbox was piled up a bit, so I went in and with about 15 minutes of work, I had removed a cool 1,000 Emails.